 Skip to main content Skip to footer

-Halloween might be a time for ghoulish festivities and spooky spirits, but the amount of waste produced from this holiday is downright terrifying.
+Halloween might be a time for ghoulish festivities and spooky spirits, but the amount of Halloween waste produced is downright terrifying.
 Not to fear: Rumpke’s waste and recycling “tricks” will add more green to your Halloween and help minimize environmental impact.

 Consider Natural Decorations